Published Jan 20, 2026 4 Min Read

 How does a mechanical ventilator work?

-Price of mechanical ventilator in India
+Price range of mechanical ventilator in India

 The cost of mechanical ventilators in India varies based on features, brand, and type.
 Below is an indicative price range: